 Molly runs the farm as an alternative school for kids who haven't thrived in mainstream education.
 It's full on, but she wouldn't have it any other way.
 So when the well-groomed Shelby Dacre turns up at Hope Farm asking to enrol his son Lucas, Molly isn't fazed.

 But Lucas is distant and soon Molly realises he might be more of a handful than she anticipated.
 And then there's the added problem that his dad is distractingly handsome.
 Molly has her beloved farm to think of - could letting Lucas and Shelby in be a terrible mistake, or the start of something wonderful?

 An absolute must-read from the queen of romance Carole Matthews, Molly's story will make your heart sing.

 'Warm, witty and hopeful - I was charmed'

 'The queen of funny, feel good fiction'

-The BRAND NEW Christmas read from the bestselling author
+The BRAND NEW festive and feel-good Christmas read from Sunday Times bestselling Carole Matthews

-SPEND THE MOST WONDERFUL TIME OF THE YEAR AT HOPE FARM . . .
+IT'S THE MOST WONDERFUL TIME OF THE YEAR . . .

 Christmas is fast approaching at the new Hope Farm.
 Owner Molly Baker has been convinced to organise an open day to raise some much-needed funds ahead of the New Year, but the nativity tableau is proving challenging.
 With anti-social sheep, awkward alpacas and a seriously sequined Santa Claus to assemble, Molly is feeling overwhelmed, and in desperate need of some Christmas spirit . . .